QUICK ANSWER

 Income reality Most new agents should expect uneven commission timing and several months before a first closing unless they join a team or have a warm sphere.

-Lead generation Open houses, first-time buyer education, bilingual sphere follow-up, new-construction tours, and team support are realistic starting points.
+Lead generation Open houses, first-time buyer education, bilingual sphere follow-up, new-construction tours, HARB referrals, and team support are realistic starting points.

-Broker support Ask who reviews financing, inspection, storm, flood, land, zoning, septic, well, HOA, CDD, and investor questions.
+Broker support Ask who reviews financing, inspection, post-Andrew code, storm, flood, agricultural classification, zoning, septic, well, HOA, CDD, STR, and investor questions.

 Part-time viability Possible if you choose a narrow lane and have backup for weekday offers, inspections, and urgent client questions.